Skip to main content

 Despite their inherent specificity, any therapeutic agent introduced into a complex biological system carries the potential for unintended biological responses.
 These are often termed off-target effects, referring to interactions with receptors or pathways other than the primary intended one.
 For peptides, this could mean binding to a receptor that shares structural similarities with the intended target, or influencing a downstream pathway that was not the direct aim of the therapy.

 Identifying and mitigating these unintended responses represents a central challenge in the development of any new medication, including peptide therapies.
-The goal of is not solely to confirm the desired therapeutic action, but also to meticulously characterize any broader biological impact.
+The goal of clinical trials is not solely to confirm the desired therapeutic action, but also to meticulously characterize any broader biological impact.
 This comprehensive assessment ensures that the benefits of a peptide therapy outweigh any potential broader influences on the body’s systems.

 Why Do Unintended Biological Responses Occur?